Keeping you abreast of the COVID-19 situation across our different bike resorts. Check out the latest updates below.

 From 11 May 2020, shops and restaurants were reopened in Flims Laax.
 In Davos Klosters all establishments were reopened including shops, restaurants, mountain lifts (cable cars, chair lifts, etc.) and open-air swimming pools on 6 June.
 The same rules apply to the use of mountain lifts as to public transport.
 Whenever possible visitors should keep a distance of 2m.
 Where this is not possible, the wearing of masks is a recommendation however masks are not compulsory.
 Disinfectants are available for use.
 If possible, tickets should be bought online to avoid contact points.
 Those who still prefer the cash desk are kindly asked to pay via contactless payment.

-Morzine Avoriaz tourism are busy working on what can be put into place to ensure visitors can relax and enjoy time in Morzine.
-Strict hygiene measures will be in place, activities will be specially adapted and the same fresh open spaces will be available to enjoy in safety.
-Measures are in place including the provision of masks and hand sanitiser.
+New procedures have been put in place across the Portes du Soleil.
+Shops, bars and restaurants are open.
+Face masks are required by some businesses.
+Hand sanitizer stations have been distributed across the resort.
+Public places and activities have been adapted to ensure that they can be enjoyed in safety.
+Lifts are implementing all health and safety measures specified by the government.
+Face masks must be worn whilst queuing for tickets.
 On chairlifts, only 1 seat out of every 2 will be in use.
-In cabins capacity will be limited and a mask must be worn by foot passengers.
+In cabins capacity will be limited and a mask must be worn by foot passengers or a minimum distance respected.
 Cabins will be disinfected between each usage.
 Sales counters will also be disinfected several times a day.
 All staff will wear masks when in contact with clients.

 Bike hotel updates